-(3) Reflects annual equity awards of fully-vested shares to director of \$50,000 during 2019.
+(3) Reflects annual equity awards of fully-vested shares to director of \$50,000 (which was pro-rated for Ms. Walton, who was appointed to the Board effective as of February 10, 2020) during 2020.
 Reflects the grant date fair value of annual Common Stock awards.
 The fair value of the awards of Common Stock was determined by reference to the market price of the underlying shares on the grant date and in accordance with FASB ASC Topic 718.
-At December 31, 2019, the non-employee directors did not hold any unexercised options or unvested stock awards.
+At December 31, 2020, the non-employee directors did not hold any unexercised options or unvested stock awards.